TG-UserBot/TG-UserBot/docs/source/index.rst

 What is this?
 -------------
-**TG-UserBot** is a modular Python script for Telegram_ which uses the Pyrogram_ library.
+**TG-UserBot** is a modular Python script for Telegram_ which uses the Telethon_ library.
 It is made to help you do your usual client tasks without the hassle and also has some additional useful features.
 If a command is documented, it will be on the :doc:`Available commands<userbot/commands>` page including it's description with an example if any.